haliljon/hello-rails-back-end/README.md

 # 📖 Hello-rails-back-end <a name="about-project"></a>

-**Hello-rails-back-end** is an tutorial for react and rails in two projects.
+**Hello-rails-back-end** is an tutorial for react and rails in two projects

 ## 🛠 Built With <a name="built-with"></a>